buildtesters/buildtest/docs/module_operation.rst

 To seek out modules that depend on parent modules use the option ``buildtest module --module-deps`` or short option ``buildtest module -d``.

-Shown below is a sample run for parent module ``shared``. buildtest will report the content of the module file and list of modules that are depended upon the module.
+Shown below is a sample run for parent module ``GCCcore/8.1.0``. buildtest will report the content of the module file and list of modules that are depended upon the module.

-.. program-output:: cat scripts/parent-module.txt
+.. program-output:: cat docgen/parent_modules.txt

 buildtest will auto-populate the choice field for option ``-d`` that is a list of parent modules.
 If you are unsure which parent module to choose, just press TAB to get a list of parent modules.